 For every $t \in B$, denote by $\iota_{t}$ the inclusion of the point $t$ in the curve $B$, and by $\oM_G(W_t)$ the fiber of $\oM_G(W)$ over $t$.
 Given a $W_t$-valued stable graph $G_t$, we denote by $p_{W_t,*}G_t$ the $W$-valued stable graph obtained from $G_t$ by replacing all the curve classes $\beta(v) \in H_2^+(W_t)$ by $p_{W_t,*}\beta(v) \in H_2^+(W)$ (if $\beta(v) \neq 0$, then $\beta(v)$ has a non-zero degree with respect to a relative polarization of $W \rightarrow B$, and so $p_{W_t,*}\beta(v) \neq 0$ and the graph $p_{W_t,*}G_t$ is indeed stable).
 For $t \in B\setminus \{0\}$, stable maps to the degeneration $W \rightarrow B$ with image contained in $W_t$ are ordinary stable maps and so

-where the disjoint union is over the $W_t$-valued stable graphs $G_t$ such that $p_{W_t,*}G_t=G$, and $\oM_{G_t}(W_t)$ is the moduli stack of $G_t$-marked stable maps to $W_t$.
+where the disjoint union is over the $W_t$-valued stable graphs $G_t$ satisfying the condition $p_{W_t,*}G_t=G$, and $\oM_{G_t}(W_t)$ is the moduli stack of $G_t$-marked stable maps to $W_t$.
 There are finitely many such graphs $G_t$ as the degrees of the curve classes with respect to a relative polarization of $W \rightarrow B$ are fixed by $G$.

-Jun Li constructs in \cite{li2001stable, JunLi} a virtual class $[\oM_G(W/B)]^{\virt}$ on $\oM_G(W/B)$ such that, for every $t \in B \setminus \{0\}$:
+Jun Li constructs in \cite{li2001stable, JunLi} a virtual class $[\oM_G(W/B)]^{\virt}$ on $\oM_G(W/B)$ such that, for every $t \in B \setminus \{0\}$,

 where $\iota_{G_t}$ is the inclusion of $\oM_{G_t}(W_t)$ in $\oM_G(W_t)$ given by \eqref{eq_decomp_moduli}.
 The degeneration formula expresses the virtual class